-• Begin your query with the type of item you want to find.
-For example, if you want to find all the Defects for a particular Project, start by

-Tip: For date fields, you can use relative dates (Today, 1 week from today) to make reuse of queries easier. selecting the Defects data type, then add a query element for the Project field.
+Begin your query with the type of item you want to find.
+For example, if you want to find all the Defects for a particular Project, start by selecting the Defects data type, then add a query element for the Project field.
 If you start your query by asking for all Project items, the query would check all Projects, rather than Defects that relate to a given Project.

-- To create an AND specification (Figure 4-2), place related queries sideby-side; to create an OR specification (Figure 4-3), place queries topto-bottom. - Note: Using the OR statement within a query will nullify the desired results if the types are the same, such as status or priority.
+◆ To create an AND specification (Figure 4-2), place related queries sideby-side; to create an OR specification (Figure 4-3), place queries topto-bottom.

+Note: Using the OR statement within a query will nullify the desired results if the types are the same, such as status or priority.